American Motors Corporation: Business legacy

 According to Lutz (1993), while American Motors had its share of problems, it was far from being a bunch of "brain-dead losers".
 He describes the "troops" at American Motors as more like the Wake Island Marines in battle, "with almost no resources, and fighting a vastly superior enemy, they were able to roll out an impressive succession of new products".
 After first reacting with anger to the purchase, Chrysler managers soon anticipated the benefits.
 To further solidify the organizational competencies held by American Motors, Lee Iacocca agreed to retain former American Motors units, such as engineering, completely intact.
 In addition, American Motors' lead engineer, François Castaing, was made head of all engineering at Chrysler.
 In an unthinkable strategic move, Castaing completely dismantled the entrenched Chrysler groups.
 In their place, American Motors's "platform team" was implemented.
-These were close-knit cross-functional groups responsible for the whole vehicle, as contrasted with Chrysler's highly functional structure.
+These were close-knit cross-functional groups responsible for the whole vehicle, contrasted with Chrysler's highly functional structure.
 In this capacity, Castaing's strategy was to eliminate the corporate administrative overhead bureaucracy.
 This move shifted corporate culture and agitated veteran executives who believed that Chrysler's reputation as "the engineering company" was being destroyed.
-Yet, according to the popular press, by the 1980s Chrysler's reputation was totally shot, and in Lutz's view, only dramatic action was going to change that.
+Yet, according to the popular press, by the 1980s, Chrysler's reputation was shot, and in Lutz's view, only dramatic action would change that.
 In summary, Chrysler's purchase of American Motors laid the critical foundation to help re-establish a strategy for its revival in the 1990s.

 Top managers at Chrysler after the AMC buyout appeared to have made errors similar to those by American Motors.
 For example, Chrysler invested heavily in new untested models while not keeping up its profitable high-volume lines.

 The American Motors influence also continued at General Motors.
 GM recruited a new executive team to turn itself from near bankruptcy in the early 2000s.
-Among the new strategists at GM was Lutz who brought an understanding of the importance of passion in product design.
-Lutz implemented a new thinking at GM that incorporated the systems and structures that originated from American Motors's lean and focused operations.
+Among the new strategists at GM was Lutz, who understood the importance of passion in product design.
+Lutz's new thinking at GM incorporated the systems and structures that originated from American Motors's lean and focused operations.

 Renault implemented the lessons it learned from its investment in American Motors.
 The French firm took a parallel approach as it did with its initial ownership of American Motors and applied it to resurrect the money-losing Nissan automaker in Japan.

 In 2009, in a deal brokered by the Obama administration, Italian automaker Fiat initiated a white knight takeover of Chrysler to save the struggling automaker from liquidation.
 The deal was immediately compared to the American Motors-Renault deal; some commentators noted the irony in that Chrysler now faced the same fate that American Motors faced 30 years earlier, while others expressed skepticism of whether the Italian firm could save Chrysler, given how the Renault deal failed.
-However, there were key differences between the two:
+However, there were crucial differences between the two: